isaac-warutumo/mininet-mptcp/README.md

 3. Reboot your computer after the successful execution of the script.

+4. Choose the newly installed kernel, `>= 6.3.0-rc2+`, in the GRUB menu during boot

-4. Verify that MPTCP has been installed correctly by executing `main.py`:
+5. Verify that the new MPTCP kernel has been installed correctly by executing `main.py`:
 ```bash
 sudo python3 main.py
 ```